-“Our program sponsors are a huge part of what makes this experience possible for the girls,” said Kim Pietro, assistant dean for advancement at the iSchool.
+“Our program sponsors are a huge part of what makes this weekend event possible for the girls,” said Kim Pietro, assistant dean for advancement at the iSchool.
 “We’re grateful for their support of the program, and for their hands-on involvement in helping us deliver relevant, impactful, and informative presentations.”

-After the workshops and a dinner, the girls participated in the Late Night Challenge, organized by iSchool adjunct professor Laurie Ferger.
+After the workshops, the girls attended a dinner event emceed by iSchool Board of Advisors member Christine Parker G'93, and keynoted by Sharon Fortune Bowden, Financial Services Global Markets CTO at IBM.
+From there, the girls participated in the Late Night Challenge, organized by iSchool adjunct professor Laurie Ferger.
 The challenge allowed the girls to explore a project at the intersection of mathematics and design, using mathematical formulas to create different visual designs and representations.
 Prizes were awarded at the end of the challenge.

 Experienced Coders, High-Achievers

-Of the 100 girls registered for this year’s event, over 40 percent had some technical or coding experience under their belt.
-Attendees this year also boasted the highest grade point average in all seven years, at 3.7, with more than a third having a perfect 4.0 GPA.
+Of the 84 girls who came to this year’s event, roughly a third had some technical or coding experience under their belt.
+2018 attendees also boasted the highest grade point average in all eight years, at 3.82, with 40% of the girls boasting a perfect 4.0 GPA.

-“The academic aptitude we saw this year was the highest it’s ever been,” noted Stephanie Worden, undergraduate recruiter for the iSchool, and lead organizer of the event.
-“This group was so engaged with the program, with the content, and with each other, it was great to watch.
+“The academic aptitude we saw this year was the highest it has ever been,” noted Stephanie Worden, Assistant Director of Undergraduate Recruitment at the iSchool, and lead organizer of the event.
+“This group was very engaged with the program, with the content we presented, and with each other, it was so great to watch.
 Many of them formed some life-long friendships, I can tell.”